Structural Sensitivity in Compressed Transformers: Relative Error Propagation and Layer Removal: Machine-Checked Bounds in Lean 4

 \subsection{Proof Strategy and Multi-Layer Bounds}

-The composition proof (Theorem~\ref{thm:composition}) rewrites the error using both decompositions, applies the triangle inequality, then bounds each term via \texttt{le\_opNorm}---15 lines of Lean tactic code (Appendix~\ref{app:lean}).
+The composition proof (Theorem~4) rewrites the error using both decompositions, applies the triangle inequality, then bounds each term via \texttt{le\_opNorm}---15 lines of Lean tactic code (\ref{app:lean}).
 Theorems 7--9 extend to multi-layer propagation: Theorem~7 gives a linear bound ($n \cdot \max_i \epsilon_i$), while Theorem~8 provides a tighter geometric bound when errors contract by $\rho < 1$ per layer.
 Theorem~9 formalizes the contraction condition itself (\S\ref{sec:lyapunov}).
 Theorem~10 provides a \emph{sufficient condition} for contraction in Pre-LN transformers: if the sublayer gain $g$ and residual alignment $\cos\theta$ satisfy $1 + 2g\cos\theta + g^2 > (1+L)^2$, where $L$ bounds the error amplification, then $\rho < 1$.
-This bridges the per-matrix bounds (where $L$ is bounded by the operator norm from Theorem~2) with the empirical contraction observation, providing a formal guarantee that contraction occurs whenever the residual connection grows the hidden state sufficiently.
-All ten theorems type-check without \texttt{sorry}.
+Theorem~11 provides a composition template for layerwise perturbation propagation: if the $i$-th layer has perturbation-growth coefficient $K_i$ and its matrix approximation introduces error $\epsilon_i$, then the total output error is bounded by:

-\paragraph{Scope of formal guarantees.} Our theorems bound errors in \emph{individual matrix multiplications}, which are exactly linear operations.
-The per-matrix bound $\|Wx - \hat{W}x\| \leq \|W_{\text{residual}}\|_2 \cdot \|x\|$ is tight and assumption-free.
-Theorem~10 partially closes the gap between per-matrix bounds and multi-layer behavior: it provides a formal sufficient condition for contraction that depends on measurable quantities (sublayer gain, alignment, error Lipschitz constant), connecting the linear bounds to the nonlinear dynamics.
-The remaining gap is that the sufficient condition's parameters ($g$, $\cos\theta$, $L$) are measured empirically rather than derived analytically from the weight matrices alone.
-The resulting hybrid approach---formal per-matrix bounds composed via empirically measured contraction---produces zero violations across 14{,}040+ GPT-2 Small configurations, confirming that the linear bounds are conservative even when embedded in the full nonlinear forward pass.
+This provides a composition route from local per-matrix errors to a diagnostic end-to-end estimate: per-matrix errors (Thm.~2) compose through measured layer-level norm-growth ratios.
+The estimate is conservative ($\prod K_j$ grows with depth), motivating the empirical $\rho$ measurement as a tighter practical alternative. \emph{Important caveat:} $K_i = \|h_{t+1}\|/\|h_t\|$ is a trajectory-level norm-growth ratio, not a true Lipschitz constant (which would bound output change under input perturbation via the Jacobian operator norm).
+The resulting product should be interpreted as an empirical structural characteristic, not a worst-case guarantee.
+Theorem~11 formalizes the 2-layer base case; the $L$-layer bound (Eq.~\ref{eq:composition}) follows by induction.
+All twelve theorems type-check without \texttt{sorry}.